Title: | Create Tidy Data Frames of Marginal Effects for 'ggplot' from Model Outputs |

 test |

-Hypothesis to test, defined as character string.
+Hypothesis to test, defined as character string, formula, or data frame.
 Can be one of:

 Technical details about the packages used as back-end to calculate contrasts and pairwise comparisons are provided in the section Packages used as back-end to calculate contrasts and pairwise comparisons below. |